maryamirfan18/Autonomous-Wildlife-Monitoring-System/README.md

 # -Autonomous-Wildlife-Monitoring-System-

 ---

+An AI-powered system for real-time wildlife detection, sound classification, and movement tracking using computer vision (YOLOv5/YOLOv8), audio analysis, and graph-based path modeling.
+Designed for non-intrusive monitoring in wildlife reserves, safari parks, and zoos.

 ## Problem Statement
 In today's conservation efforts, monitoring wildlife behavior and population dynamics is crucial for understanding ecosystems and ensuring species